Demibolt007/MTN-Nigeria-Customer-Churn-Intelligence-Report-Q1-2025/README.md

 ## 👥 Who Maintains and Contributes to the Project

-This project is maintained by **[Your Name]**, a data analyst focused on business intelligence, customer insights, and storytelling through data.
+This project is maintained by **Oluwademilade Adeniyi**, a data analyst focused on business intelligence, customer insights, and storytelling through data.

 Special thanks to **ChatGPT by OpenAI** for guidance throughout the analysis journey.